radebekhethelo55-dot/Linux-file-system-management--AdministrativeLinux/README.md

 # 🐧 Linux VM & File System Management

 This is A hands-on Linux lab completed as part of my Pre-Degree in Cybersecurity.
 This lab covers setting up Ubuntu Linux virtual machines and managing the file system entirely from the terminal.
-You can download the latest version of this Linux Distribution iso image by searching Ubuntu.com .  i used is Oracle Virtual Box.
+You can download the latest version of this Linux Distribution iso image by searching Ubuntu.com .
+I  used is Oracle Virtual Box.

 ---